Frequently Asked Questions

-The last day to register to vote online in Maryland is October 18.
+The last day to register to vote online in Maryland is 21 days before the election.
 You may also register by MAIL or in person at local boards of elections or Motor Vehicle Administration offices.
 Maryland also practices same-day voter-registration.
 This means that one can register to vote at polling sites at the same time one votes.
 This can be done on election day or during early voting (the 8 days leading up to the election).

 If you are a residential college student, you can register to vote using EITHER your college address or your hometown address (not both).

 If you live on campus, your mailing address is different from your residential address.
 The Pennsylvania voter registration form asks for both.
 Enter the following:

 1871 Old Main Drive

 Shippensburg, PA 17257

 408 Lancaster Drive

 In Pennsylvania, one must register to vote at least 15 days before the election.
 For the November 7, 2023 election the last day to register is October 23.